 In 1987, I moved to Wilmington, NC to DJ at a brand new nightclub.
 I continued to DJ at the nightclub in Wilmington, as well as do more parties and weddings until 1989.
 One night at the club, I was approached by a club owner from Florida who offered me a position at his club in Fort Lauderdale.
 I accepted his offer and moved to Florida.
 While in Florida, I started doing some music post production work with Pantera Productions who produced Expose.
 I also started doing dance remixes of songs for Prime Cuts Productions, a company based in Atlanta, GA.
 My remixes include: C & C Music Factory – Gonna Make You Sweat (Everybody Dance Now), Janet Jackson – Black Cat, Michael Jackson – Smooth Criminal, and Expose – What You Don’t Know.
 In late 1989, I started working at Penrod’s Beach Club on South Miami Beach.
 This was the largest club that I had ever worked.
 The club normally had 2000 people on Friday and Saturday nights.
 On New Year’s Eve 1990, I performed for a crowd of 3500 people at Penrod’s Beach Club.
 It was an amazing night!

 In 1991, I moved back to North Carolina.
 I had decided to go back to college and get my degree.
-While attending UNC part time, I continued to DJ in clubs and started doing more parties and weddings.
+While attending UNC, I continued to DJ in clubs and started doing more parties and weddings.

 In 1996, I was awarded the honor of North Carolina DJ of the Year by the Dixie Dance Kings.
 This prestigious honor is especially gratifying because it represents the opinions and respect of other professional DJs.